 Registering the kitten within an association does not cost very much and it is proof of seriousness.
-The registration certificate partly justifies the "premium" you pay for a purebred cat.
-In some cases, obtaining the pedigree also allows you to know the lines in more detail.
+The registration certificate partly justifies your " premium " for a purebred cat.
+In some cases, obtaining the pedigree also lets you know the lines in more detail.

 8) How do we proceed with the reservation?

-Before the search for cat breeders near me, also think about shelters
+Before you search for cat breeders near me, also think about shelters

-Thousands of healthy cats are euthanized each year because they cannot find a new family to welcome them.
+Thousands of healthy cats are euthanized yearly because they cannot find a new family to welcome them.
 If you are not completely closed on the type of feline to adopt, why not give a second chance to an adult cat?
 He will pay you back a hundredfold.